 Beaver Works Summer Institute

-The first year of the MIT Beaver Works Summer Institute was a complete success thanks to the enthusiasm of our students, the dedication of our instructors, and the hard work from our team members.
-The Institute partnered with 24 high schools across the nation to recruit the future engineers who participated in our program.
-We had the pleasure of working with 46 students, 24 of them joining us from outside Massachusetts.
+The 2017 MIT Beaver Works Summer Institute was a complete success thanks to the enthusiasm of our students, the dedication of our instructors, and the hard work of our team members.
+We partnered with 49 high schools to recruit the future engineers who participated in our program.
+We had the pleasure of working with 98 students, 63 of whom joined our program from outside Massachusetts.

 Thank you for your continued support of our program.